 To share general feedback with the AOC Initiative, contact the AOC Initiative team.

-To provide specific feedback on the curriculum, students can use the Bridges Real Time Feedback form.
-The Bridges Real Time Feedback is a method for students to share their experience in the Bridges Curriculum with the School leadership.
+To provide specific feedback on the curriculum, students can use the SAFE (Supporting A Fair and Equitable Environment) form.
+The SAFE form is a method for students to share their experience in the Bridges Curriculum with the School leadership.

-To report incidents of discrimination, students should fill out the Supporting A Fair Environment form (SAFE).
+To report incidents of discrimination, students should fill out the SAFE (Supporting A Fair and Equitable Environment) form.